-During 2017, and as of the date of this Management's Discussion and Analysis, the Bank continues to be rated Triple-A by the major credit rating agencies.
+During 2017, and as of the date of this Information Statement, the Bank continues to be rated Triple-A by the major credit rating agencies.

 Capitalization: On February 29, 2012, the IDB-9 entered into effect providing for an increase in the Bank's Ordinary Capital of \$70,000 million, subscribed by Bank members in five annual installments beginning in 2012.
 Of this amount, \$1,700 million was paid-in capital stock and the remainder constituted callable capital stock.